sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 Narsarsuaq, Greenland

-‘Welcome to Nassau Sucks,’ the pilot had said after we had landed.
-At least that’s how he had pronounced Narsarsuaq.
+‘Welcome to Nassau Sucks,’ the pilot had said when we landed.
+At least that’s the way he had pronounced Narsarsuaq.
 Population: 102.
 Counting me and the other passengers: 202.

 I walked behind two women who were talking animatedly.
-We marched past grey wet rocks and slopes covered in silvery grey vegetation towards the harbour.
-The women were dressed like outdoor models: bulky hiking boots, backpacks, windbreakers and these trousers that you can wear as shorts or long pants.
-Behind us, another couple spoke German.
-The sky was powder blue.
+They stomped towards the harbour, past grey wet rocks and slopes covered in silvery grey vegetation.
+Both were dressed like those people on billboard ads for outdoor outfitters: bulky hiking boots, backpacks, windbreakers and those trousers you can zip off or on to wear as shorts or full-length.
+Behind me, a German-speaking couple strolled along.
+The sky shone a powdery azure.

-When you travel alone you stand out.
-You are someone who is without.
-Without a partner, without a conversation, without purpose.
-But perhaps that was only my perception.
-Perhaps people didn’t see it this way.
-Perhaps I was invisible.
-A standalone invisibility.
+When you travel alone you stick out because you always look like someone who is without.
+Without a partner, a mission, a conversation.
+But perhaps that was me.
+Perhaps people didn’t care.
+Perhaps I had become invisible.
+An invisibility, a standalone invisible entity.

 Actually, why standalone?
 Why not walkalone or liealone or runalone?
 As if one was just standing around all the time, all alone.
 You wouldn’t call a couple standtogether, would you?

-Any standalone entity was a static matter, a pause, waiting for something to begin.
+Anything standalone was a static matter, a pause, waiting for something to begin.

-The residents of Nassau Sucks were invisible, too, at least I couldn’t see anyone out on the streets.
+The inhabitants of Nassau Sucks were invisible, too, at least I couldn’t see anyone out on the streets.
 Snowmobiles and cars were parked in front of dark red wooden houses that were built into the rock, on stilts.
-There were no gardens, only stones in all shapes and forms: gravel, pebbles, rocks and sand.
+There were no gardens, only stones in all shapes and forms: gravel, pebbles, rocks, sand.
 What kind of work did people do here?
 Was there a supermarket?
-In fact, were there any people at all?
+In fact, were there any inhabitants at all?

 I could stay here.
 I could rent one of those dark red houses, one with a view onto the turquoise, milky water surrounded by high mountains – next to the ice cap that was waiting to disappear.
 Nobody would notice my disappearance.
 In the future, I could be sitting in one of those houses, drinking tea and looking out at the water.
 From time to time, passengers would walk past my window, on the way to their ship, they would be chatting, would look around, perhaps one of them would see my house and think: wouldn’t it be nice if I could live there?